brandonzstride/kocaml-cubing/README.md

 * Coordinates are appropriately calculated and are invertible.
   * Coordinates cannot escape their scope.
   * Arbitrary sequences of moves on coordinates are consistent with the same moves on the physical cube.
+  * Fixed moves are restricted only to those allowed in the relevant phase.
+* Memoized coordinates are calculated and are consistent with non-memoized coordinates.
+  * Only move generators are memoized to save space.
 * Symmetry coordinates work for move sequences.
   * The equivalence class always comes out right, but the code may struggle when one cube can be represented by two symmetry coordinates.

 ---

 **Untested functionality**:
-* Memoized coordinates.
-  * I expect these to work because they are trivial extensions on raw coordinates.
-  * ... especially because symmetry coordinates have very similar code, and they work.
+* The following tests are commented out because they are not adjusted to work with my recent refactor, **but other functionality depends on them and passes.**
+  * Symmetries on moves.
+  * Move sequences on a permutation.

 ---